This post may contain affiliate links. Please read our disclosure policy.

 • Protein: Change things up and make these bowls with a different type of fish or even chicken.
 Or make it vegetarian and use tofu.
 The same rub can be used with any type of protein.

 • Vegetables: Any favorite veggies would work, such as green beans, zucchini, broccoli, or cauliflower.
-However, keep in mind that cook time may vary, depending on what vegetable you choose.
+However, keep in mind that cooking time may vary depending on which vegetable you choose.

 • Grains: Any type of cooked grains will work.
 Try brown rice, white rice, couscous, or orzo.
 To keep these bowls grain-free, you could even use cauliflower rice.